Hkaar/Multi-purpose-framework-for-Python3/README.md

 # Multi-purpose-framework-for-Python3
 Multi-purpose framework for Python3

-DCMS framework is a python framework or a script that contains a bunch of functions to manipulate some of the types of default data sets in Python3.
+DCMS framework is a multi-purpose python framework or a script that contains a bunch of functions to manipulate some of the types of default data sets in Python3.
 The framework/script is still in development and always be open-sourced.

 If you have any suggestions to add to the project please tell me on my github page,